The Datasets integration is our most powerful and flexible way to get data into Geckoboard yet.

 It is particularly useful when you have specific sets of data that you want to display on our dashboards that can’t be accessed by the integrations we currently support.
 It’s also helpful if you want to get data from your own internal systems, or if you need to extend the functionality of one of our pre-built integrations.

 This guide will give you an overview on how to visualize your data from datasets.
-We’ve covered how to get your data into Geckoboard as datasets on the Getting started section of our Developer Documentation.
+We’ve covered how to get your data into Geckoboard as datasets in our Developer Documentation.

 Before we go any further, this will be a great time to define a few terms that will help better understand our Datasets integration datasets.